-HBO’s The White Lotus concluded its first season in 2021, but the great news for fans is that it’s not a limited series anymore because it has been renewed for a second season and turned into an anthology series.
+HBO’s The White Lotus concluded its first season in 2021, but the great news for fans was that it was not going to be a limited series anymore because it was been renewed for a second season and turned into an anthology series.
 One of the main focuses of Mike White‘s HBO series The White Lotus was the portrayal of the people who work in the service industry, and how they have to tolerate anger and insults from the customers as well as the owners.
-The White Lotus Season 2 is coming soon on HBO and its title is The White Lotus: Blossom Circle.
-So, while you wait for Season 2 here are some more shows you could watch.
+The White Lotus Season 2 concluded its run on HBO and HBO Max recently and if you are starving for more shows like it here are some options for you.

 Synopsis: Based on The New York Times bestselling book by author Liane Moriarty, “Nine Perfect Strangers” takes place at a boutique health-and-wellness resort that promises healing and transformation as nine stressed city dwellers try to get on a path to a better way of living.
 Watching over them during this 10-day retreat is the resort’s director, Masha, a woman on a mission to reinvigorate their tired minds and bodies.
 However, these nine “perfect” strangers have no idea what is about to hit them.
 The eight-episode series stars Nicole Kidman, Melissa McCarthy, Michael Shannon, Luke Evans, Bobby Cannavale, Regina Hall, Samara Weaving, Melvin Gregg, Asher Keddie, Grace Van Patten, Tiffany Boone and Manny Jacinto.